 Noteworthy filmmakers such as John Carpenter, Rob Reiner, and Frank Darabont have all given their visual interpretation to his literary world of madness.
 It is no small feat to transfer his unique stories onto film, let alone get the right actors to portray his characters, but occasionally a director and screenwriter will come along and hit the mark.
 A casting director will find the right group of individuals who can bring these iconic roles to life on screen.
 Any book to film adaptation will be scrutinized left and right no matter what, but if you can make the film enjoyable, and create characters that are faithful to their written counterparts, the audience will be almost entirely forgiving.

 The Dark Tower came out last month and, although the acting and characters were done well, it suffered from not having enough room to explain itself.
 Too many undeveloped moments and basically turning the whole film into a cliff notes version of the original material.
 After 7 books, a comic book adaptation, and several short stories, you would expect better results.
 It definitely lowered expectations for the next King adaptation, but not by much.
 The IT novel is one of the most cherished, and to not deliver again so soon would be a terrible outcome.
 The marketing has been terrific and I’ve seen interviews of the child actors interacting together.
-They have great chemistry and a fun sense of humor.
+They have great chemistry and a fun sense of humour.
 These kids above all else are the key to how successful this movie will become.

 In IT, directed by Andy Muschietti, it’s 1989 and a kid named Bill (Jaeden Lieberher) is trying to overcome the loss of his younger brother Georgie, who went missing one stormy day.
 Georgie was actually the beginning of several disappearances throughout the school year.
 Bill becomes friends with several other kids just as school is about to end.
 One by one they all begin to have nightmarish encounters with a strange clown.
-While the town’s grown-ups remain blissfully unaware or willfully ignorant of the situation at hand, the kids set out to uncover a centuries old mystery that threatens the lives of every child in Derry.
+While the town’s grown-ups remain blissfully unaware or willfully ignorant of the situation at hand, the kids set out to uncover a centuries-old mystery that threatens the lives of every child in Derry.